jalaan/netflix_data_platform/README.md

 # End-to-End “Netflix-style” Data Platform

 This project simulates a **production-grade analytics data platform** inspired by Netflix-scale architectures.
-It demonstrates how raw behavioral events can be transformed into analytics-ready datasets, monitored through orchestration, and consumed via dashboards — using modern data engineering and analytics engineering best practices.
+It demonstrates how raw behavioral events are ingested, transformed, tested, orchestrated, and surfaced through analytics-ready datasets and dashboards.

-The goal of this project is to showcase **end-to-end ownership** of a data platform: from ingestion and storage to transformation, testing, orchestration, and analytics delivery.
+The project is designed to reflect **real-world data engineering and analytics engineering workflows** used at companies like Netflix, Meta, Stripe, and other data-driven organizations.

 ---